wingchen/edge-os/README.md

 - [x] rasberry pi 3 with rasberry pi OS
 - [x] rasberry pi 4 with ubuntu
 - [x] NVIDIA Jetson AGX Xavier with Ubuntu 22.02
+- [x] MacOS on M1/M2 chips but with manually built EdgeOS and websocat
 - [ ] The SoCs what run various Linux kernels (like Android but only with the `adb`)

 # Language Used